Anil1111/Academic-Projects-Tutorials/XNotes/Angular.md

 `ng g m NewMoudle` to generate a module.
 `ng g c new-module/new-component` to create NewComponent with the entry tagged to the new-module.
+`ng g c new-module` to create component with the same name as the module.
 `ng g c new-module/new-component --module=new-module.module` to explicitly mention

 #### Skipping .spec testing files